Juanita T. James, President & CEO

-Renee is a resident of Eastchester, NY, for the past 15 years and the Chairperson for our towns’ Swim Across America event which raises money for cancer research.
+Renee is a resident of Eastchester, NY, for the past 15 years and the Chairperson for her towns’ Swim Across America event which raises money for cancer research.
 Renee enjoys cooking in her spare time.
 Renee and her husband have one daughter & two dogs.

 Contact Renee: RTucker@FCCFoundation.org

 Lauren joined the Community Foundation in 2012.
 She previously served as chief operating officer in the Investment Banking Information Technology Division at Credit Suisse, and held various roles at Goldman Sachs, including project leader, COO, and department manager.

 Lauren attended school in Wilton, then earned a bachelor’s degree from Indiana University and an MBA from New York University’s Stern School of Business.
 After deciding to shift gears to the nonprofit sector, Lauren completed her MPA degree at Pace University with a focus in nonprofit management.

 Lauren lives in Norwalk, and volunteers with local pet rescue organizations and at her church.

 Marie joined the Foundation in 2013, bringing 20 years of experience in office management, client service and project management.
 She most recently worked for Susquehanna International Group in Stamford, and previously worked at Investment Management Institute, UBS and PaineWebber.